PR: One-Hit Wonder or Long-Term Results

 A picture paints a thousand words and, more than ever, journalists want the words, images, videos, links, the lot – in one go.
 To fit with the way most of us now consume our news, they generally want to use it online and immediately.
 It’s my job to make the offering as digestible and attractive as possible so we’ll need to talk about photography, videos and anything else which can bring the story to life, provide context and help the news travel.
 There might also be scope for a media opportunity where we invite the press along.

 Have you noticed I’ve not reached the writing bit yet?!
 Yes, that was all planning and prep and can take anything between one and three days’ alone.

 The first draft – this is where I’ll start working on the writing.
 Prepare for me to come back and forth a little, fact-checking, asking questions, seeking clarity.
 Again, if we’re working together for the first time, expect to hear from me a few times before you see the first draft.

-As well as ensuring you’re happy, we might also need to involve others – are we consulting or quoting anyone from outside your organisation?
+As well as ensuring you’re happy, we might need to involve others – are we consulting or quoting anyone from outside your organisation?
 Do we need to seek approval from their PR team?
 Sometimes this takes longer than you’d think.

 Distribution and Monitoring

 Then there’s the crucial issue of what we do with the press release.
 Any decent PR consultant will have a wealth of press and media contacts and, if the sector or audience is new to them, will have the skills and ability to research the best news platforms and ensure the release is disseminated on the right day, at the right time, with all the extras intact.
 Similarly, I’ll advise on when you push the story out via other channels such as e-newsletters or social media.